elysemontano/elyse-lecture-notes/apartment-app/decoupled/backend/auth-devise-jwt-intro.md

 ```

 ## Revocation with JWT
 While we have setup for a user to be able to login and pass access with JWT, we also need a way to tell our frontend that a user is no longer logged in as well.
-Devise has a few ways that we can do this, and in this case we will be using denylist to revoke the JWT token when signed out.
+Devise has a few ways that we can do this, and in this case we will be using deny list to revoke the JWT token when signed out.

 We are going to use a DenyList to revoke the JWT.
 To create a DenyList, we need to generate a new model.